sony/genwarp/README.md

 ## Introduction

 This repository is an official implementation for the paper "[GenWarp: Single Image to Novel Views with Semantic-Preserving Generative Warping](https://genwarp-nvs.github.io/)".
 Genwarp can generate novel view images from a single input conditioned on camera poses.
 In this repository, we offer the codes for inference of the model.
-For detailed information, please refer the [paper](https://arxiv.org/abs/2405.17251).
+For detailed information, please refer to the [paper](https://arxiv.org/abs/2405.17251).

 ![Framework](https://github.com/user-attachments/assets/b89d00cf-ea19-4354-b23d-07ccc0ee0f62)